Birth (2004 film): Plot

 Anna's brother-in-law Bob, a doctor, talks to Sean, recording his responses on tape.
-Sean answers all the questions, even giving intimate details of Anna and Sean's sex life.
-Sean is brought to Anna's by his mother and he is able to identify parts of the apartment.
+Sean answers all the questions, even providing intimate details of Anna and Sean's sex life.
+Sean is brought to Anna's by his mother and he is able to identify the associations between the dead man and different parts of the apartment.
 Everyone except Anna remains doubtful.
-Anna's family become worried, particularly her sister Laura, who treats Sean with contempt.
+Anna's family becomes worried, particularly her sister Laura, who treats Sean with contempt.

-When Anna misses an appointment with her fiancé to spend time with Sean, Joseph begins feeling worried, not merely about the boy but about Anna's odd behavior.
+When Anna misses an appointment with her fiancé to spend time with Sean, Joseph begins feeling worried, not merely about the boy but Anna's odd behavior.
 His jealousy is made plain when he physically attacks Sean.
-When Sean runs out, Anna follows him and Sean kisses her on the lips.
+When Sean runs out, Anna follows him and they kiss on the lips.

 Anna seems convinced by the boy's story and asks Clara and Clifford to meet him.
-Clara encounters Sean at the door and asks him to visit her later.
-When he visits he brings a backpack full of Anna's love letters to Sean.
-This package was Clara's spiteful engagement gift, which the boy had secretly unearthed and read the night of the party.
-Clara had been Sean's lover before his death, and he gave the letters to her unopened as proof of his love.
-Clara had been jealous that Sean would not leave Anna, but at the last moment abandoned her plan to give Anna the letters.
-When Clara points out to Sean that if he were really a reincarnation he would have come to her first, Sean runs out, confused.
+Clara encounters Sean at the door and we learn that she and the dead man were lovers.
+She asks the boy to visit her later.
+When Sean visits her, his backpack is full of Anna's love letters to Sean.
+This package was meant to be Clara's spiteful engagement gift, which the boy had secretly unearthed and read the night of the party.
+The dead man had given Anna's letters to her unopened as proof of his love.
+When Clara points out to Sean that if he were really a reincarnation, he would have come to her first, Sean runs out, confused.
+The thought that in order to be Sean he would have to love Clara convinces him he can't carry on.

 When Anna finds Sean, she suggests they run away and marry when he is of legal age.
-He tells Anna that since he loves her he can not be the reincarnated Sean.

-Anna apologizes to Joseph, and they are married at the beach.
-Sean writes a long letter apologizing to Anna, wondering why he had the delusion of being her husband.
-Anna wades into the sea in anguish after the ceremony.
-Joseph gradually pulls her back to the shore and whispers into her ear.
+He tells Anna that he is not the dead man.
+Anna apologizes to Joseph, and they are married near a beach.
+Anna wades into the ocean's edge in anguish after the ceremony.
+Joseph finds her and calms her, whispering into her ear.